lisamarieandersson/lisamarieandersson/README.md

 - 👩🏻‍💻 Enjoy working on projects with TypeScript, Sass, React, C# and Svelte.
 - 👩🏻‍🏫 Currently learning more about Next.js, Docker, C# and .NET.
-- 👩🏻‍🎓 Recently graduated as a Front End Developer at Medieinstitutet in Gotenburg.
+- 👩🏻‍🎓 Recently graduated as a Frontend Developer at Medieinstitutet in Gotenburg.
 - 📫 How to reach me: lisamarie.andersson@gmail.com